PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 #### Tokens can be refreshed

 As long as you have a valid token, you can use it to refresh itself, which replaces the internally-stored token data and resets the expiration.
 Just use, e.g. `Jamf.cnx.token.refresh` which will return the new expiration time.
+Once refreshed, the original token data is no longer valid.

 #### Connections can refresh the token automatically